manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ```

 ### ItemActionSpawnCustomVehicle
-This is class is there to be able to spawn a custom vehicle from the custom Chassis item of the vehicle.
+This class is there to be able to spawn a custom vehicle from the custom Chassis item of the vehicle.
 The class is common to all vehicles, the vehicle to spawn is defined through the ***VehicleToSpawn*** XML property.
 For example:
 ```XML